 - Their requirement of additional binder solution for granulation processes.

-The subclasses of wet low-shear granulator/Mechanical Agitator Granulators are primarily distinguished from one another by the geometry and design of the shear inducing components.
-The machines which operate by mechanical agitation include the following;
+The subclasses of wet low-shear granulator/ mechanical agitator granulators are primarily distinguished from one another by the geometry and design of the shear inducing components.
+Granulators which operate by mechanical agitation include the following;

 - Ribbon or paddle blender.